whatwg/urlpattern/explainer.md

 *   This effort will provide a pattern matching platform primitive that can be used by generic javascript code.
     *   This includes providing a mechanism for the pattern matching to be extended in the future.
     *   This includes using a syntax familiar to developers working on modern web sites.
+*   This effort will support fast browser navigations (which depends on the complexity of the service worker scope matching algorithm).

 ## Non-Goals